- Browser rhythm games are a subset of games that do not require any hardware other than your computer and a simple browser.

 - Multiple tracks

-This is a free rhythm browser game aimed at kids and allows them to learn rhythm while playing a digital taiko drum and old Japanese melodies.
+This free rhythm browser game is aimed at kids and allows them to learn rhythm while playing a digital taiko drum and old Japanese melodies.

 You can choose whatever song you’d like to sing along to.
 You may either click the screen or use the keyboard’s M, V, N, and B keys to strike the right edge, left edge, right side, and left side of a virtual taiko drum as the notes approach the time marker.
 You can get additional points by doing a drum roll for a long bar.